crooks-s/student-files/README.md

 # student-files
 Team Treehouse Unit 5 Project

+This application presents a compilation of 12 random users retrieved through the 'randomuser.me' API.
+Upon clicking a user card, a modal is created and displayed with additional information about the selected user.
+The modals may be closed with using the 'escape' key on the physical keyboard, clicking out of the modal, or clicking the 'X' close button on the modal.

 This is a Team Treehouse project demonstrating:
 1. Dom Manipulation
 2. Array iteration methods
 3. Enumerable iteration methods